documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

 #### Actions

 * You can move documents and folders by clicking on the move icon.
 This will place elements in the user's clipboard (see Clipboard in Folder Actions section).
+Note that you can also with one click place all elements in a given folder by clicking on the move/copy icon in the extended folder actions.

 * You can bookmark a document, folder or project by clicking on the bookmark icon to the right of the element.
 This converts the bookmark icon to a star.
 To remove the bookmark, click the star.